Cunnamulla War Memorial Fountain: History

 It is not known by whom the Cunnamulla War Memorial Fountain was designed.
 The concrete memorial honours those who fell during the First World War.
-The names of the fallen are not listed on the memorial, but on an honour board in the Civic Centre.
+The names of the fallen were not listed on the memorial, but on an honour board in the Civic Centre and relocated in 2019 to the Cunnamulla library.
 Indeed, if not for an inscription, the fountain would be difficult to identify as a war memorial.

 By 1920 the Paroo Shire Council had decided to erect a war memorial fountain in the centre of Cunnamulla town.
 However, it appears that the memorial was not erected immediately as in July 1924, the masonry firm of Andrew Lang Petrie, Brisbane wrote to the Paroo Shire Council offering designs.
 In September 1926, the Paroo Shire Council and the Diggers' Racing Club agreed to erect a fountain, expecting it to be in place in time for the Diggers' Carnival on 11–13 November that year.
 The design is a copy of a fountain in Rome erected some 400 years earlier and believed to be the work of the sculptor Carozzo; the Cunnamulla fountain was executed by R.C.
 Ziegler and Son.

-It is unclear if there was an official unveiling ceremony, but on 26 November 1926 a photo of the "newly constructed Soldiers Memorial Fountain at Cunnamulla" appeared in a newspaper.
+It is unclear if there was an official unveiling ceremony, but in November 1926 there was a newspaper description of the memorial and a photo.

 The town of Cunnamulla was first settled in the 1880s to serve the developing pastoral area.
 The Western railway line was extended to the town in 1898, increasing its importance as a centre for the district.

 Australia, and Queensland in particular, had few civic monuments before the First World War.
 The memorials erected in its wake became our first national monuments, recording the devastating impact of the war on a young nation.
 Australia lost 60,000 from a population of about 4 million, representing one in five of those who served.
 No previous or subsequent war has made such an impact on the nation.